-The pipe sizes shown on Exhibits 5A through 5G are the ultimate pipe sizes.
+The pipe sizes shown on Exhibits 3-6A through 3-6G are the ultimate pipe sizes.
 For example, if a pipe needs to be 10" in Phase A but needs to be 15" for the flow after the development of Phase F, the pipe is listed as 15" in Exhibit 5A.

-For Phase A: A temporary connection from Phase A area to the sewer line under Monte Vista Avenue is proposed so that the existing sewer doesn't need to be disturbed till later phases.
+For Phase A: A temporary connection from the Phase A area to the sewer line under Monte Vista Avenue is proposed so that the existing sewer doesn't need to be disturbed until later phases.
 Once the new sewer main is constructed in Phase C, the section of temporary pipes will be removed or abandoned and the sewer main from Phase A will be connected to the new line.

-For Phase B: New sewer main is proposed to connect to the existing sewer line east of the existing Sears building.
-The existing sewer goes under Sears building.
-To convey the sewer flow after the development of Phase B will require upsizing the downstream sewer lines.
-Since Sears building is in Phase C, to replace the sewer pipes under the Sears building will be infeasible.
+For Phase B: A new sewer main is proposed to connect to the existing sewer line east of the existing Sears building.
+The existing sewer goes under the Sears building.
+Conveying the sewer flow after the development of Phase B will require upsizing the downstream sewer lines.
+Since the Sears building is in Phase C, to replace the sewer pipes under the Sears building will be infeasible.
 Without replacing the downstream pipes for Phase B development, the peak flow in the sewer pipes can reach 65% full, which is over the 50% maximum listed in the City's Specifications & Special Provisions for Design and Construction.
 However, this is a temporary condition; once the proposed sewer mains in Phase C are constructed, the flow condition will be improved and meet the City's requirement.

-Figure 3-1: Existing Sewer Facilities
+Figure 3-5: Existing Sewer Facilities

-Figure 3-2B: Phase B Proposed Sewer Facilities
+Figure 3-6B: Phase B Proposed Sewer Facilities

-Figure 3-2D: Phase D Proposed Sewer Facilities
+Figure 3-6D: Phase D Proposed Sewer Facilities

-Figure 3-2F: Phase F Proposed Sewer Facilities
+Figure 3-6F: Phase F Proposed Sewer Facilities

-Figure 3-2A: Phase A Proposed Sewer Facilities
+Figure 3-6A: Phase A Proposed Sewer Facilities

-Figure 3-2C: Phase C Proposed Sewer Facilities
+Figure 3-6C: Phase C Proposed Sewer Facilities

-Figure 3-2E: Phase E Proposed Sewer Facilities
+Figure 3-6E: Phase E Proposed Sewer Facilities

-Figure 3-2G: Phase G Proposed Sewer Facilities
+Figure 3-6G: Phase G Proposed Sewer Facilities